salesforce/lwc-rfcs/text/0000-custom-element.md

 ## Proposal

-This proposal provides a high-level API (an abstraction layer) for authors to access the custom element associate to a LWC Constructor:
+This proposal provides a high-level API (an abstraction layer) for authors to access the custom element associated to a LWC Constructor:

 ```js
 import XFoo from 'x/foo';